grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 # How is TDD about analysis and what does "GIVEN-WHEN-THEN" mean?

-During their work on the calculator code, Johnny mentioned that TDD is, among other things, about analysis.
+During the work on the calculator code, Johnny mentioned that TDD is, among other things, about analysis.
 This chapter further explores this concept.
 Let's start by answering the following question:

 ## Is there really a commonality between analysis and TDD?